Michael Shann Poetry

 Yes, me.

-When did you ever hear of anyone having ice-cream
+When did you ever hear of anyone having ice-cream for breakfast?

 This morning.